top of page

 We need to front up to the truth of what’s happening in our families.
 If we stay locked in our shame, we can’t move forward.

-You can see Saul on screen this November when Te Rākau presents the film premiere of The Swing at Circa Theatre.
-Book online below.
+Saul appeared on screen in November when Te Rākau presented the film premiere of The Swing at Circa Theatre.
+Find out more below.

 bottom of page